dylanocallaghan/M-S-3/README.md

 1. Navigate to the GitHub [Repository](https://github.com/dylanocallaghan/M-S-3).
 1. Click the Code drop down menu.
-1. Either Download the ZIP file, unpackage locally and open with IDE (This route ends here) OR Copy Git URL from the HTTPS dialogue box.
+1. Here, you can either download the ZIP file, unpackage locally and open with IDE (This route ends here) OR Copy Git URL from the HTTPS dialogue box.
-1. Open your developement editor of choice and open a terminal window in a directory of your choice.
+1. Open your development editor of choice, also open a terminal window in a directory of your choice.
 1. Use the 'git clone' command in terminal followed by the copied git URL.
 1. A clone of the project will be created locally on your machine.